Reading time: 24 minutes and 45 seconds.

 Dynamic layers

-The dynamic nature of layers allow you to create advanced visualizations which contain sub elements of a certain type.
-For instance you can now create a graphical table where each column defines a mini visualization such as a scatter plot or a bar chart.
-Another use-case is layered visualizations such as map charts where you may have many feature or scatter layers stacked on top of each other.
+The dynamic nature of layers allows you to create advanced visualizations that contain sub-elements of a certain type.
+For instance, you can now create a graphical table where each column defines a mini visualization such as a scatter plot or a bar chart.
+Another use case is layered visualizations, such as map charts, where you may have many feature or scatter layers stacked on top of each other.

-To see a simple example of a visualization using the layers feature checkout the ts-dev-graphical-table example project.
+To see a simple example of a visualization using the layers feature, see the ts-dev-graphical-table example project.
 This project implements a graphical table supporting the bar chart and scatter plot mini visualizations.
-It uses the extended axes feature to sync the “Row by” axis across mini visualizations.
+It uses the extended axes feature to sync the “Row by” axis across the mini visualizations.

 The most straightforward way to show layers in a visualization mod is to add the ModVisualization.layers readable to your main render loop and render each layer instance consecutively.
 For example: